|Copa Libertadores 1972|

 DM: Ricardo Giusti (Argentina)

 During his career Giusti also played for Unión de Santa Fe, Argentinos Juniors and Newell's Old Boys, but he had most of his success with Independiente where he captained the team.
 He was named as the club's best midfielder during Independiente's 90th anniversary.
-He won the FIFA World Cup with Argentina in 1986 and was also a runner-up in the 1990 FIFA World Cup.
+He won the World Cup with Argentina in 1986 and was also a runner-up in the 1990 World Cup.
 With 53 caps, he played a part in 5 major tournaments.

 CM: Antonio Sastre (Argentina)